peterennis/glyphNameFormatter/README.md

 [download](https://github.com/LettError/glyphNameFormatter/releases)

-* Release 0.1 offers (almost) the same coverage as the Adobe Glyph Dictionary, AGD.txt Look at `/names/glyphNamesToUnicode.txt` for a useful name to unicode map.
+* Release 0.1 offers (almost) the same coverage as the Adobe Glyph Dictionary, AGD.txt
 * Release 0.2 offers more ranges from Unicode 10.0.0.
 * Release 0.3 offers more ranges from Unicode 11.0.0.
 * Release 0.4 fixes a bug in the conflict analysis.
 Better names for all.